 When students have completed the 3 credits of social studies required for graduation, additional SS courses may be taken for elective credit.
 Each course may be taken only once for Social Studies credit.

-Note: Social Anthropology and AP Psychology do not count as Social Studies credit.
+Note: AP Psychology does not serve as Social Studies credit.